BACK

 Not only is the park’s stone labyrinth a fun spot to explore, but it also photographs beautifully.
 The large circular labyrinth was created by laying patterns of cobblestone salvaged from Milwaukee streets.

-Discover Wauwatosa wants to ensure you have a safe and healthy travel experience.
 Learn more about where to stay, where to eat, and things to do while you’re here in Wauwatosa.

 Header photo courtesy of @appelle.moi.michelle